icehouse-ventures/laravel-mermaid/README.md

 ```

 ## Passing an Array to the Blade Component
 Laravel and php provide a lot of helpers and convinience methods for working with arrays.
+If you want to create dynamic diagrams from your business data, then an array is a more dynamic data format to pass into the Mermaid digram.
 You can pass an array into the Mermaid Blade component using the Generate Diagram From Array method.
 The package will automatically convert the array to a single string to generate the Mermaid diagram.
 Here is an example of how you can pass an array to the Blade component:

 ```php
 // In your controller